All photography provided by Marc Gascoigne

 3. Commitment to Contemplative Prayer Mon to Thurs

-Currently some of the Community gather for prayer at St Luke's Church Monday to Thursday for 30 minutes prayer inspired by a combination of Anglican Benedictine, Franciscan and Ignatian prayer forms.
-We hope to get these made up into a book form soon.
+Currently some of the Community gather for morning and evening prayer at St Luke's Church Monday to Thursday for 30 minutes prayer inspired by a combination of Anglican, Benedictine, Franciscan and Ignatian prayer forms.
 Daily prayer happens at:

 4. New Monastic Gathering Tuesdays for those who are ready and or made commitments to take part in the Community.

-Most Tuesdays of the year, we gather for Evening Prayer in the Church at 7.30pm, and then gather in the house for 8pm for food and dialogue.
-These gatherings in the House are by invitation only. .
+Most Tuesdays of the year, we gather for evening prayer in the Church at 7.30pm, and then gather in the house for 8pm for food and dialogue.
+These gatherings in the House are by invitation only.
 If interested in attending please do get in touch here.
-Note please see Events Section for Opentables which are occasional spaces for those who are interested in the community.
+Note please see events section for Open tables which are occasional spaces for those who are interested in learning more about the community.

 5. Serum - Spirituality injected Conversation - a Dialogue Opportunities for the Spiritual Not Religious